maine-imre/CindyXR/README.md

 # [CindyXR-Interactions](https://maine-imre.github.io/CindyXR-Interactions/)
 This repository has a few examples of spatial interactions with spatial diagrams developed by the IMRE Lab at the University of Maine.
 This project builds on CindyJS and the CindyXR plugin.
-In particular, we use CindyJS to render spatial diagrams and use the CindyXR pluging to access *select* and *squeeze* events from controllers, along with their positions in 3-spac to made the diagrams interactable.
+In particular, we use [CindyJS] (https://github.com/CindyJS/CindyJS) to render spatial diagrams and use the [CindyXR](https://github.com/chrismile/CindyJS) plugin to access *select* and *squeeze* events from controllers, along with their positions in 3-spac to made the diagrams interactable.
+Thank you [@chrismile](https://github.com/chrismile) for developing the event system that makes this possible!

 ## Examples